Factors Affecting Permanent Crop Production

 The soil acidity increases as the scale moves from neutral position (7) to one.
 On the reverse, soil alkalinity increases as the scale moves from neutral position (7) to fourteen.

+ii.
 Soil Physical Characteristics: Soils are made of physical particles of rocks and minerals matter.
 The level of integration of the particles determines the nature of soil.
+The rock particles are classified into aggregates as small stones, sand, coarse particles and fine particles (silt and clay).

 Similarly, the broken down organic matter can be classified into groups based on size.
 The organelle is the fine particle size usually called organic matter colloids.

-Since reactions take place at the surfaces of the particles, the available soil nutrients will depend on the particle surface area compared with the mass / volume of the particle concerned.
+Since reactions take place at the surfaces of the particles, the available soil nutrients will depend on the particle surface area compared with the mass/volume of the particle concerned.

 Soil particles come together to form soil aggregates of different shapes and forms.
 These aggregates determine the air-space and water spaces available in the soil.
 These latter conditions determine the suitability of the soil medium for crop adaptations.